10 Ways Introverts Can Promote Their Business

 You don’t necessarily have to create your own either: being a part of a few that share your goals and values is a great start.

-If you do happen to be a creative introvert like myself, then I should probably tell you about my own Facebook group that I’ll be launching very soon…
+If you do happen to be a creative introvert like myself, then I should probably tell you about my own online community that I’ll be re-launching very soon…

 9. Email your list asking how you can help them